matthewrdev/font-icons-in-xamarin-forms/README.md

 Use custom fonts (such as FontAwesome) to create resizable, recolorable icons throughout your app 🤘

-Why do you want to do this:
+You should do this because:
  - Less image resources == smaller appsize
  - Fonts are rendered vectors!
   - Resize it by changing the font size!